-- Rule 3.2.1: The school system shall put into practice supports and structures that encourage learning in collaborative teams (PLCs) at schools and departments. - Rule 3.2.2: The Professional Learning Providers shall take advantage of the professional learning structures in place (PLCs) for the delivery and monitoring of implementation of learning. - Rule 3.2.3: Professional learning focuses primarily on developing content knowledge and content-specific research and/or evidence-based instructional strategies and interventions in the content areas specified in s.
-1012.98 F.S. and aligned with district and state initiatives. - Rule 3.2.4: Professional learning uses strategies aligned with the intended goals and objectives; applies knowledge of human learning and change; and includes modeling of research- and/or evidence-based instruction, practice, and classroom-based feedback. - Rule 3.2.5: Professional learning is sufficiently sustained and rigorous to ensure learning for participants that leads to high-fidelity classroom implementation for student achievement. - Rule 3.2.6: Technology, including distance learning, supports and enhances professional learning as appropriate and the application and assessment of that learning as appropriate. - Rule 3.2.7: Sufficient time within the work day is available and used for professional learning.
+Rule 2.2.1.
+Learning Communities: School-based professional learning occurs in collaborative teams of adults whose goals are aligned with the team members' IPDPs and the school and district goals for student achievement.

+Rule 2.2.2.
+Content Focused: Professional learning focuses primarily on developing content knowledge and content-specific research- and/or evidence-based instructional strategies and interventions in the content areas specified in s.
+1012.98 F.S. and aligned with district and state initiatives.

+Rule 2.2.3.
+Learning Strategies: Professional learning uses strategies aligned with the intended goals and objectives; applies knowledge of human learning and change; and includes modeling of researchand/or evidence-based instruction, practice, and classroom-based feedback.

+Rule 2.2.4.
+Sustained Professional Learning: Professional learning is sufficiently sustained and rigorous to ensure learning for participants that leads to high fidelity classroom implementation for student achievement.

+Rule 2.2.5.
+Use of Technology: Technology, including distance learning, supports and enhances professional learning as appropriate and the application and assessment of that learning as appropriate.

+Rule 2.2.6.
+Time Resources: Sufficient time within the work day is available and used for professional development.

+Rule 2.2.7.
+Coordinated Records: School administrators regularly generate and review reports on faculty participation in professional learning.

-- Rule 3.2.8: The district maintains up-to-date, easily accessible records on all professional learning that provide data for certification and in-service points for all staff. - Rule 3.2.9: The district recognizes and supports professional learning as a key strategy for improving teaching and learning. - Rule 3.2.10: The district fosters and develops the maximum potential of all employees through professional learning. - Rule 3.2.11: The district provides a follow-up support system to facilitate implementation of professional learning in the workplace. - Rule 3.2.12: The district provides mentoring and/or coaching for all educators to ensure high-fidelity classroom implementation of professional learning, with the assistance continuing as needed until educators implement the learning with comfort and accuracy. - Rule 3.2.13: The district supports the implementation of professional learning through district and school web-based resources and facilitates educator awareness of and access to district web-based resources.
+Rule 2.3.1.
+Implementation of Learning: The school provides follow-up support to facilitate implementation of professional learning in the workplace.

+Rule 2.3.2.
+Coaching and Mentoring: The school provides mentoring and/or coaching for all educators to ensure high-fidelity classroom implementation of professional learning, with the assistance continuing as needed until educators implement the learning with comfort and accuracy.

+Rule 2.3.3.
+Web-based Resources and Assistance: The school supports the implementation of professional learning through school and district web-based resources and facilitates educator awareness of and access to district web-based resources.